Educational Tax Benefits

 What if I didn’t receive a 1098-T?

-- You did not have any billed eligible tuition and required fees for the calendar year.
-Michigan Tech bills for the spring semester in November of the prior year.
-Therefore, if you were only enrolled during the spring semester, you may not receive one—i.e., if you graduated at the end of the spring semester, the amounts were actually billed in the prior November, so nothing was billed in this calendar year.
+- You did not have any billed eligible tuition and required fees for the calendar year (tuition, course related fees, student activity fees, and experience tech fees).
+Michigan Tech bills for the Spring semester in November of the prior year.
+Therefore, if you were only enrolled during the Spring semester, the amounts were actually billed in the prior year.

 - It may have been mailed to an old address.